What Is Safety Risk Management Process

 Survey Questions for Operational Safety Factors

-There are many operational factors that effect safety, namely hazards, risks, root causes, and analysis of these factors.
+Many operational factors affect safety, namely hazards, risks, root causes, and analysis of these factors.
 Here are the questions you should be concerned with regarding your SRM process.

 - Have you documented all identified hazards in your company?